7 Return/Refund Rate Statistics For eCommerce Stores

 Understanding these baseline statistics helps marketing teams set realistic expectations and develop strategies to mitigate returns without compromising customer satisfaction.

-2) Clothing sector experiences the highest return rate, up to 88%
+2) Clothing sector experiences the highest return rates, often reaching 20-40%

 The clothing industry faces the biggest challenge with returns in eCommerce.
-Data shows that clothing retailers experience the most returns, with 88% of consumers having returned clothing orders at some point.
+Data shows that clothing retailers experience the most returns, with apparel return rates often reaching 20-40% and 88% of consumers having returned clothing orders at some point.

 This high return rate is not surprising considering the nature of apparel shopping.
 When customers can't try items before buying, they often order multiple sizes or styles.